William A. Harn

-William A. Harn commanded a New York artillery battery in the American Civil War.
+William A. Harn was an American soldier who commanded a New York artillery battery in the American Civil War.

-Pre war
+Early life

-William Harn was born in 1833/34 in Philadelphia.
+William Harn was born in either 1833 or 1834 in Philadelphia, Pennsylvania.

+Career

 Formation of the 3rd New York Battery

 The 3rd New York Battery began its existence as Company D of the 2nd New York State Militia Regiment.
 It was designated a howitzer company.
 It was sent to Washington, D.C., with the regiment, which became the 82nd New York Volunteer Infantry Regiment.
 Led by Captain Thaddeus P. Mott, the company left New York State on May 19, 1861.
 Shortly after the regiment was mustered into federal service on June 17, the company was detached and organized as a battery of light artillery.
 On December 7, 1861, the unit was designated the 3rd New York Independent Battery.